 - Phone calls from a TMC nurse for first time mothers and others in need of additional support.

-We do not perform circumcisions in-house, but we can provide a list of healthcare providers who do.
+We do not perform circumcisions in-house, but we can provide a list of healthcare providers and help with a referral to those who do.

 If your birth is at the birth center you will be given paperwork to fill out after your birth.
 Staff will process your birth certificate and social security number request.